Gal-Zaidman/blog/content/blog/Golang/Web crawling in Go with Colly, learn GO by doing.md

 type CollectorOption func(*Collector)
 ```

-We can basically configure each field in the Collector struct, for example here is a collector that is Asynchronous and will will only go to links on the starting page:
+We can basically configure each field in the Collector struct, for example here is a collector that is Asynchronous and will only go to links on the starting page:

 ```go
 c := colly.NewCollector(